Identifying colonial behaviours, responses and dispositions

 - The harmony radar: Discern how desires for (superficial) harmony, consensus, and unity can end up suppressing or flattening conflicts, paradoxes, and complexities, and becoming alibis for escaping responsibilities related to accountability for the systemic, historical and ongoing violences that enable the comforts, opportunities and security that we enjoy;

-E.g.: Dismissing conversations about individual and collective complicity in violence because it might make people/students feel bad and challenge their positive self-image (particularly within an educational system that treats them as customers).
+E.g.: Dismissing conversations about individual and collective complicity in violence because it might make people feel bad and challenge their positive self-image (particularly within a system that treats them as customers).

 E.g.: Using collective time as a space to seek affirmation for one’s work, to process personal things, and to affirm one’s fantasies, instead of using it as a space for shared learning in ways that would be useful to others.

 - The band-aid radar: Interrupt the search for simplistic (and often harmful) solutions, the refusal to address complicity in harm, the desire to make or be a key part of the solution, and the naïve/colonial hope for the reformability of existing systems and thus for the continuity of those systems (along with certainty and futurity); and ask how these patterns of response enable social and ecological violences to persist.